 If you want to start out safe we have an amazing no wax hybrid soft top surfboard line that is ideal for the new and progressing surfer.
 These boards have a similar ride feel to our regular Epoxy or Poly boards but you eliminate the use of wax which is something our customers love.

 You guys are little more tricky because your board selection can be anything from a longboard to a funboard to a fish or shortboard.
 And they all have different rules.
 So let's see if I can make this simpler.
 Longboard- Same rules above, 3ft taller than yourself.
 Funboard- These boards can be anywhere from 6'6" to 8'6" or so and is more dependent on your weight and what you are trying to accomplish.
 A good place to start is going to be 12"-24" taller than yourself but will vary by the shape and style of surfboard.
 Fish- Proper fish size is typically 2-4" shorter than your shortboard.
 Shortboard- I usually recommend going 2-6" taller than yourself.
 But this depends on the size of waves you'll be surfing it in.

 You guys don't need my help.
 You now exactly what you want and probably wouldn't take my opinion anyways. :) Well hopefully that helps a little.
 If this wasn't specific enough for you send us an email or leave us a comment below and we'll give you a personal recommendation.
-If you're not ready to contact us (afraid we're going to try and sell you something huh?) you can always sign up for our surfboard guide that will give you some more detailed information.
+If you're not ready to contact us (afraid we're going to try and sell you something huh?) you can always check our Progression Guide that will give you some more detailed information on this subject.